Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years

 In the first two panels of Fig. \ref{fig:dust_mass_compare} we also plot the dust and stellar masses based on ALMA observations of FIR emission, from the ALPINE program at $z\sim 5$ \citep{Fudamoto20} and the REBELS program at $z\sim 7$ \citep{REBELS}.
-As seen, for the galaxies being observed at $z \sim 5$ with $M_* \sim 10^{9-11}\Msun$, our new models yield dust masses $M_d \sim 10^{7-8.5}\Msun$ i.e. $M_d \sim 10^{-2.4} M_*$ which are in excellent accord with the ALPINE observations (apart from the most massive system which shows a suppressed dust mass).
-In terms of REBELS systems, with $M_* \sim 10^{9-10.5}\Msun$, our model yields values of $M_d \sim 10^{6.8-7.5}\Msun$ which are again in excellent accord with observational results.
-Finally, with their lower star formation rates (and feedback), these new models are also in accord with the results from the {\sc santacruz} semi-analytic model \cite{Popping17}.
-Overall, given their large error bars and the scatter in the data, all of the new models are equally compatible with currently-available observations at $z \sim 5-7$.
+As seen, for the galaxies being observed at $z \sim 5$ with $M_* \sim 10^{9-11}\Msun$, our new models yield dust masses $M_d \sim 10^{7-8.5}\Msun$, or $M_d \sim 10^{-2.4} M_*$, which are in excellent accordance with the ALPINE observations (apart from the most massive system that shows a suppressed dust mass).
+In terms of REBELS systems, with $M_* \sim 10^{9-10.5}\Msun$, our model yields values of $M_d \sim 10^{6.8-7.5}\Msun$ that are again in excellent accordance with observational results.
+Finally, with their lower star formation rates (and feedback), these new models are also in accordance with the results from the {\sc santacruz} semi-analytic model \cite{Popping17}.
+Overall, given their large error bars and the scatter in the data, all of the new models are equally compatible with currently available observations at $z \sim 5-7$.
 It is worth mentioning two key caveats involved in these observations: firstly, most of these sources are detected in a single ALMA band, requiring the assumption of a dust temperature in order to obtain a dust mass \citep[see discussion in][]{Sommovigo22a}.
 Furthermore, the assumed star formation history can significantly affect the inferred stellar masses \citep[see e.g.][]{Topping22}.
 Overall, within dispersions, the new theoretical models explored here do not show any sensible difference in the dust-to-stellar mass relation at $z \sim 5-12$.